jack-margeson/civic/README.md

     - Download all available models hosted for the project, choose one to contribute to
     - Configure resource allocation for virtualizations
     - Create citizens in order to process duties received from the server

+### Work expected

+- Creation of a command-line application that provides the outlined functionality to both researchers/developers and participants/clients
+- Operation and management of the server-side application for development (database layers, REST API communication with clients)
+- Creation of an example project in the built framework to illustrate operability

+### Expected outcomes

+- Easily executable command line program or virtual image that provides planned functionality for the project
+- Well documented (incl. comments in all written code, user documentation for command line options/functions)
+- Final report detailing the design and structure of the framework, as well as execution results

 ## Design diagram